NATIONAL DISABILITY CARD: A Lifeline for Families with Autistic Children

 - 5 min read

-The National Disability Card was launched in 2019 by a family who had lived experience of caring for a child with cystic fibrosis.
+Launched in 2019 by a family with first-hand experience of caring for a child with cystic fibrosis, this card is a game-changer.

 In England:

-The Chedworth Roman Villa - nr Circencester (£15 saved)
+The Chedworth Roman Villa - £15 saved

-Bath Abbey - Bath (£9 saved)
+Bath Abbey - £9 saved

-Bekonscot Model Village - Beaconsfield (£11 saved)
+Bekonscot Model Village - £11 saved

-London Wetlands Centre - Barnes (£17.95 saved)
+London Wetlands Centre - £17.95 saved

-Scaligero Castle - Lake Garda (18 euros saved)
+Scaligero Castle - Sirmione, Lake Garda - €18 saved

-Campanone Tower - Bergamo (12 euros saved)
+Campanone Tower - Bergamo - €12 saved

 Back of your child's Blue Badge